JohayLee/OmahaHiLo/README.md

 ApplyToHandOfCards - Check to make sure none of the card is higher than 8.
 Also collect a distinct ranked hash-set, return false at the element adding if anyrank already exists.
 If none identical rank, return true.

 CompareCards -sort cards descending.
 Compare by rank one by one.

-To simplify, the program is not segregated to different layers, e.g., The ranking rule name etc. is just put into a rule object although it is supposed to be in the presentation layer.